December 5, 2019

 Simply put, IoT data analytics is the analysis of huge data volumes generated by connected devices.
 Organizations can derive a number of benefits from it: optimize operations, control processes automatically, engage more customers, and empower employees.
 The combination of IoT and data analytics has already proven to be beneficial in retail, healthcare, telematics, manufacturing, and smart cities.
 However, its true value for organizations has yet to be fully realized.

 At least a decade ago, it was exceedingly difficult and expensive to analyze massive volumes of information provided by a variety of connected devices.
 As time goes on, the cost to store data is going down, and analytics capabilities are making huge leaps forward.
-This creates favorable conditions for organizations to start investing in and implementing IoT data analytics.
+This creates favorable conditions for organizations to start investing in IoT use cases related to data analytics.

 As the accessibility of IoT data analytics grows, more and more organizations are seeing the benefits of having it.
 Widely-known companies such as Microsoft, GE, Amazon, SAP, and Salesforce have already started implementing IoT data analytics into their day-to-day processes.